-During the period, Kancera paid compensation to F:a Mellstedt Medical for scientific consulting and scientific marketing services at an amount of SEK 72 600.
+During the period, Kancera paid compensation to F:a Mellstedt Medical for scientific consulting and scientific marketing services at an amount of SEK 97 100.
 Håkan Mellstedt, a Board member at Kancera, is the Managing Director and owner of F:a Mellstedt Medical.
-During the period Kancera also paid compensation to Kilpatrick Townsend & Stockton Lawyer KB for services in connection with the share issues and option schemes by an amount of 164 000 SEK.
+During the period Kancera also paid compensation to Kilpatrick Townsend & Stockton Lawyer KB for services in connection with the share issues and option schemes by an amount of 169 000 SEK.
 Erik Nerpin, Chairman of the Board at Kancera was a Partner at Kilpatrick Townsend & Stockton Lawyer KB until the second quarter of 2014.
-No other remuneration was paid to related parties with the exception of Board fees.
+During the period, Kancera paid compensation to Carl-Henrik Heldin for scientific consulting at an amount of SEK 7 000.No other remuneration was paid to related parties with the exception of Board fees.